aolkin/pylights/sphinx/entities/etcfiles.rst

 ===================================================
 **#TODO**

-.. automodule: /Removed : to comment out/ etcfiles.shwfile
+.. automodule: /Removed : to comment out/ pylights.entities.etcfiles.shwfile
    :members:

 Working with ETC Fixture Personalities
 ===================================================
-.. module:: etcfiles.personality
+.. module:: pylights.entities.etcfiles.personality
    :synopsis: Allows you to use ETC's Fixture Personality files.

-The :mod:`~etcfiles.personality` module provides two public classes for working with Fixture Personalities.
-Unlike :class:`~etcfiles.shwfile.Showfile`\ s, the :class:`Personality` class may be read from and written to ETC personality files directly and should have no problems.
+The :mod:`~pylights.entities.etcfiles.personality` module provides two public classes for working with Fixture Personalities.
+Unlike :class:`~pylights.entities.etcfiles.shwfile.Showfile`\ s, the :class:`Personality` class may be read from and written to ETC personality files directly and should have no problems.

 ..
 The :class:`Personality` and :class:`PChannel` classes support all of the data stored in a